saurabhchhabra1/AgifyAPI/README.md

-# Agify API - BDD Test Suite
+# Agify API - BDD Test Suite in JS

 Better to see README.md file in Code option in Github, instead of preview.